paketo-buildpacks/java-azure/README.md

 # `gcr.io/paketo-buildpacks/java-azure`

+## This buildpack has been archived, please see https://blog.paketo.io/posts/paketo-java-azure-sunsets/ for details.

 The Paketo Buildpack for Azure Java is a Cloud Native Buildpack with an order definition suitable for Java applications on Azure.

 ## Included Buildpacks